Leadership in Organisations

 By the end of the module, students should be able to:

 1. Demonstrate a clear understanding of the key elements of the various theories and concepts on leadership in organisations

 3. Analyse leadership in organisations independently

 Skills for your professional life (Transferable Skills)

 By the end of the module, you will be able to:

-* Develop your commercial awareness based on studying examples of current leadership practices
+3. Develop your commercial awareness based on studying examples of current leadership practice

-* Reflect on your own future leadership practice
+7. Reflect on your own future managerial practice in relation to leadership

 - Doris Schedlitzki; Gareth Edwards.
 (2018) Studying leadership: traditional and critical approaches, London: SAGE.